SpinW/spinw.github.io/pages/_swpref/swpref.addlistener.md

   folder: swpref, mathjax: true}

 ---
-    el = ADDLISTENER(hSource, 'Eventname', callbackFcn) creates a listener for the event named Eventname.
+    el = ADDLISTENER(hSource, Eventname, callbackFcn) creates a listener for the event named Eventname.
 The source of the event is the handle object hSource.
 If hSource is an array of source handles, the listener responds to the named event on any handle in the array.  callbackFcn is a function handle that is invoked when the event is triggered.

-    el = ADDLISTENER(hSource, PropName, 'Eventname', Callback) adds a listener for a property event.
-Eventname must be one of the character vectors 'PreGet', 'PostGet', 'PreSet', and 'PostSet'.
-PropName must be a single property name or cell array of property names, or an array of
-    one or more meta.property objects.
+    el = ADDLISTENER(hSource, PropName, Eventname, Callback) adds a listener for a property event.
+Eventname must be one of 'PreGet', 'PostGet', 'PreSet', or 'PostSet'.
+Eventname can be a string scalar or character vector.
+PropName must be a single property name specified as string scalar or character vector, or a collection of property names specified as a cell array of character vectors or a string array, or as an array of one or more meta.property objects.
 The properties must belong to the class of hSource.
 If hSource is scalar, PropName can include dynamic properties.

     For all forms, addlistener returns an event.listener.
 To remove a